digitalbazaar/bedrock/FAQ.md

 put food on the table for not just us, but all contributors to the project as well.

+## I work for a startup, is Bedrock expensive to license?

+No, it's quite affordable for a startup and we're very careful to not endanger the startup with ill-timed license fee schedules.
+We work with startups on a regular basis and we want them to succeed because we want them to become customers.

+## I work for a major corporation, is Bedrock expensive to license?

+Bedrock easily provides a 10x return on investment for a large company.
+It took years to write and refine it, which is money that your organization does not have to spend making the same mistakes that we did.

 [AUTHORS]: AUTHORS.md
 [FEATURES]: FEATURES.md
 [HACKING]: HACKING.md